 The Company offers a 401(k) plan, which covers substantially all employees in the U.S., with the exception of certain union employees.
 Participating employees may elect to contribute, on a tax-deferred basis, a portion of their compensation, in accordance with Section 401(k) of the Internal Revenue Code.
-The Company generally provides some form of a matching contribution for most employees in the U.S. Retirement plan contributions for both years ended October 31, 2022 and 2021 were \$0.9 million.
+The Company generally provides some form of a matching contribution for most employees in the U.S. Retirement plan contributions for the years ended October 31, 2023 and 2022 were \$1.7 million and \$0.9 million respectively.

 Camfaud operates a Small Self-Administered Scheme ("SSAS"), which is the equivalent of a U.S. defined contribution pension plan.
 The assets of the plan are held separately from those of Camfaud in an independently administered fund.
-Contributions by Camfaud to the SSAS amounted to \$0.3 million for both years ended October 31, 2022 and 2021.
+Contributions by Camfaud to the SSAS amounted to \$0.4 million and \$0.3 million for the years ended October 31, 2023 and 2022, respectively.